 Resources for Supporting Immigrant Families & Staff

 The safety and well-being of Chicago Youth Centers staff, children, and families are always top priorities for our organization.
-As we enter a new presidential administration, we want to acknowledge the concerns that members of our communities have expressed regarding the safety of all those we serve, particularly our immigrant populations.
+We want to acknowledge the concerns that members of our communities have expressed regarding the safety of all those we serve, particularly our immigrant populations.
 It is crucial that we stay informed, prepared, and diligent in following our safety practices and protocols as an agency, today and every day.

 Know Your Rights flyers & printables: